 We examine whether a financial transaction (Tobin) tax or capital requirements can prevent bubbles.
 For either policy measure, we do two things.
 First, we check whether it prevents bubbles.
-Second, we analyze the measure's effect on the steady state.34 As bubble processes by definition imply multiple equilibrium the degree of crowding-out of productive investment.
-As derived below, it does not affect the welfare loss due to the lemons problem, since the outside options of the households are unaffected by the asset's price.
+Second, we analyze the measure's effect on the steady state.
+As bubble processes by definition imply multiple equilibrium price paths, it is inherently impossible to analyze how a certain policy influences welfare if a bubble is not prevented.
+Based on Proposition 4, we can, however, make some statements about relative welfare in situations with or without a bubble.